 1 cup water

 1 tsp fennel seeds

 Take a big pot and pour the coconut milk and water into it.

 Add all the spices and other ingredients besides the maple syrup.
 Stir well to mix everything.

-You can make it caffeine free if you want, by leaving out the black tea.
-It has enough flavor and spice by itself.
+If you want to make it caffeine-free, leave out the black tea.
+It has enough flavor by itself.

 Cook on medium heat for about 30 minutes.
 Stir regularly.

 Turn off the heat and mix in the maple syrup.

 Stir well and let it sit for 10 minutes.

 Use a mesh strainer or bag to separate the whole spices from the chai.